What is it?

 Possibly effective for...

-- Irritable bowel syndrome (IBS).
+- A long-term disorder of the large intestines that causes stomach pain (irritable bowel syndrome or IBS).
 Clinical research shows that taking Bacillus coagulans daily for 56-90 days improves quality of life and decreases bloating, vomiting, abdominal pain, and the number of bowel movements in people with diarrhea-predominant IBS.
 Other clinical research shows that taking a specific combination product (Colinox, DMG Italia SRL) containing Bacillus coagulans and simethicone three times daily for 4 weeks improves bloating and discomfort in people with IBS.

 Insufficient evidence to rate effectiveness for...